Wheeling Suspension Bridge: Modern weight restrictions and issues

+Indefinite closure to vehicular traffic

 On September 24, 2019, the West Virginia Department of Transportation indefinitely closed the bridge to vehicular traffic after continued public disregard of weight limit and safety signs.
 Earlier in the year, the bridge was closed for six weeks after a tour bus - which far exceeded the posted two-ton weight limit - attempted to cross the bridge, only to get stuck under a barrier.
 The bridge was deemed safe and reopened to traffic in August after officials from the Division of Highways installed a height barrier with hard restraints to attempt to eliminate such overweight crossings.
-In the time since, operators of additional vehicles over the weight limited continued to ignore the restrictions and have repeatedly driven on the bridge.
-The West Virginia Division of Highways is currently working on a long-term rehabilitation plan to sustain the bridge far into the future, in the meantime, the bridge remains open to pedestrians and bicyclists.
+In the time since, operators of additional vehicles over the weight limit continued to ignore the restrictions and repeatedly drove on the bridge.
+The West Virginia Division of Highways is working on a long-term rehabilitation plan to sustain the bridge far into the future, in the meantime, the bridge remains open to pedestrians and bicyclists.

-Wheeling mayor Glenn Elliott requested that the bridge be reopened, but the Division of Highways denied his request, thus sealing its fate of remaining closed until a permanent solution can be developed against drivers who choose to ignore the limits on the bridge.
+Wheeling mayor Glenn Elliott requested that the bridge be reopened to motor vehicles, but the Division of Highways denied his request, thus sealing its fate of remaining closed until a permanent solution can be developed against drivers who choose to ignore the limits on the bridge.
 Even if vehicular traffic is not restored, the bridge will be maintained and preserved.
 According to the WVDOH, several proposed methods of keeping careless drivers at bay, such as weigh scales and enforcement cameras, are not possible.